strangersdangers/mastodon-bot/README.md

-# The code for @dogpictures@convo.casa on Mastodon!
+# The code for @dogsnquotes@toot.community on Mastodon!

 # Acknowledgements
 This code used the **Quotable API**, which was generously provided by **Luke Peavey**, and you can [support him here](https://github.com/sponsors/lukePeavey)!